moto23/todoapp/README.md

 - Tasks are filtered based on the search query entered by the user.

 ## Getting Started

+Runs the app in the development mode.\
+Open [https://todoapp-nine-pi.vercel.app/](https://todoapp-nine-pi.vercel.app/) to view it in the browser.

 ### Prerequisites
 - Node.js and npm installed on your machine.